demiankatz/Geeby-Deeby/README.md

 ## Accessing the Data Entry Backend

 Now, you can add "/edit" to the base URL of your installation (for example, `http://localhost/gbdb/edit`), and log in -- you are ready to populate the database through the web interface.

+# Upgrading

+Whenever you pull down changes from the upstream repository, you should be sure to do two things:

+1. Run `composer install` to load the latest dependencies.
+2. Check the `data/migrations` directory for new SQL scripts added since your last upgrade.
+These should be run in chronological order to bring your database structure up to date (e.g. `mysql -ugbdb_user -pgbdb_pass gbdb < data/migrations/YYYYMMDD-nnn-name-of-migration.sql`>)